LostInBrittany/angular-beers/step-11/README.md

 # AngularBeer - AngularJS tutorial - Step 11 #

-IIn this step, you will change the way our app fetches data.
+In this step, you will change the way our app fetches data.

 We define a custom service that represents a [RESTful](http://en.wikipedia.org/wiki/Representational_State_Transfer) client.
 Using this client we can make requests to the server for data in an easier way, without having to deal with the lower-level $http API, HTTP methods and URLs.